 What other plants will you combine with your roses?
 You can address this question on more than one level.
 In her book on companion planting, "Roses Love Garlic," Louise Riotte famously claimed that roses and garlic should be planted together since the latter fights black spot, a common rose disease.

 More typically, your flower choices will be dictated by the landscape color scheme you are looking for.
 So, if you like red and yellow together, it makes sense to consider red roses with the yellow flowers you want.
 When making plans for companion planting, you need to also factor in:

 - Does the other plant bloom at the same time of year?

 - Is it cold-hardy in your region?

-- Are its sunlight, water, and soil requirements the same as for your rose?
+- Are the sunlight, water, and soil requirements the same for both flowers?